 Biography

-Reshma H. Shah is an Associate Professor in the Practice of Marketing at Goizueta.
+Biography Reshma H. Shah is a Professor in the Practice of Marketing at Goizueta.
 Professor Shah joined the Goizueta Business School Faculty in 1997 after completing her PhD in Marketing from the Katz Graduate School of Business at the University of Pittsburgh.
-She has a B.S. in Business Administration from the University of Illinois - UC and an MBA from the University of Southern California.
-In addition to her education, Reshma has worked full time in Corporate Component Procurement for IBM Corporation; in Litigation Consulting for Price Waterhouse; in Strategic Brand Planning for Unilever, PLC; and in Account Management for Leo Burnett Advertising.
+She has a BS in Business Administration from the University of Illinois - UC and an MBA from the University of Southern California.
+Reshma has worked full time in Corporate Component Procurement for IBM Corporation; in Litigation Consulting for Price Waterhouse; in Strategic Brand Planning for Unilever, PLC; and in Account Management for Leo Burnett Advertising.

 Education